 Visit Bath is strongly committed to preserving the privacy of its customers, we gather and process your personal information in accordance with this privacy notice and in compliance with the relevant data protection Regulation and laws.
 This notice provides you with the necessary information regarding your rights and our obligations, and explains how, why and when we process your personal data.

 Visit Bath’s registered office is at 9-10 Bath St, Bath, BA1 1SN and we are a company registered in England and Wales under company number 04843577.

 We are registered on the Information Commissioner's Office Register; registration number Z8207594, and act as a Data Controller and sometimes as a Data Processor when processing your data.
-Our designated Data Protection Manager is Natalie Hilton, who can be contacted at our address above.
+Our designated Data Protection Manager is Lucy Handover, who can be contacted at our address above.

 Personal Information We Collect From You

 Visit Bath processes your personal information to meet our legal, statutory and contractual obligations and to provide you with our products and services.
 We will never collect any unnecessary personal data from you and do not process your information in any way, other than as specified in this notice.

 The personal data that we collect from you will depend on your interaction with us, for example when you subscribe to our e-newsletter, enter one of our offers or competitions, make a purchase online or complete one of our on-line forms (eg job application).
 The purposes for processing your data are given below:

 Registering an Account

 If you register to use the password protected portions of the Site, we will ask you to provide us with certain up to date data about yourself which we will handle in accordance with the General Data Protection Regulation.

 When you order items from our online shop, our order form asks you to give us information specific to that order, including your billing address, shipping address, credit card information and email address.
 The information that you provide is used to process and send your orders.
 We also use the information to contact you if there is a problem with your order.
 We do not make our customer list available to other companies.